Maesla/Advanced-Lane-Lines/writeup_template.md

 - Blue channel is mapped to the saturation mask
 ![alt text][thresholded]

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
 I transform the image by two steps.